 Elephant dies after resort workers throw burning tyre at it in Tamil Nadu, two arrested

-They threw a burning tyre to scare away the elephant, which got stuck in its ear.
+People threw a burning tyre at the elephant to scare it away, but the tyre got stuck to the animal’s ear.

-An elephant has died in Masinagudi in Tamil Nadu’s Nilgiri district after staff of a resort set it on fire inadvertently, News18 reported on Friday.
+An elephant died in Masinagudi in Tamil Nadu’s Nilgiri district after staff of a resort set it on fire inadvertently, News18 reported on Friday.

 The elephant, which had strayed into human habitat, was being chased away by people at the resort.
-As one of them threw a burning tyre to scare the elephant away, it got stuck in its ear.
-A video circulating on social media shows the elephant fleeing away in pain.
+One of them threw a burning tyre to scare the elephant away, but the tyre got stuck to its ear.
+A video circulating on social media shows the elephant fleeing the spot and trumpeting in pain.

 Forest department officials found the injured elephant earlier this week.
-On Tuesday, the officials arranged transport to take the elephant away for treatment, but it died on the way, according to Mathrubhumi.
-The postmortem report showed that the elephant had sustained injuries to its left ear, left side of its head, left front leg and trunk.
+On Tuesday, the officials arranged transport to take the elephant animal way for treatment, but it died on the way, according to Mathrubhumi.
+The postmortem report showed that the elephant had sustained severe injuries to its left ear, left side of its head, left front leg and trunk.

-Two people – Raymond, the owner of the resort and Prashant, a staffer, have been arrested by the forest officials, News18 reported.
+Two people – Raymond, the owner of the resort and Prashant, a staffer – have been arrested by the forest officials, News18 reported.
 Another accused, Ricky Rayan, is yet to to be arrested, according to India Today.

 In June last year, a pregnant elephant died in Palakkad district of Kerala after eating a pineapple stuffed with fireworks.
 The incident had sparked outrage across the country and prompted a criminal investigation into cruelty towards animals.